FullByte/FullByte.github.io/docs/tech/hack/index.md

 # Links

-Just a bunch of links.
-This page needs some sorting and a lot of additonal links :)
+Just a bunch of links for further tools, tips and lists on messing with the network, servers and clients.
+Does anybody still remember Back Orifice, Sub7 and NetBus?

 ## Lists and Collections